Field system: England

-In England, enclosure of open fields during the 18th and 19th century produced field systems with larger rectangular fields, often with blackthorn hedges.
+Enclosure of open fields during the 18th and 19th century produced field systems with larger rectangular fields, often with blackthorn hedges.
 Adjacent areas were often enclosed at different times, leading to a change in orientation of the field systems between the two areas.
 The pattern of ridge and furrow will often reveal the layout of the original open fields.

 In parts of England where enclosure took place early (or which were never enclosed), fields are often small and have an irregular shape, sometimes described as "pocket handkerchief".

 Recent changes of agricultural practice are eliminating old field boundaries, particularly by removing hedges, to produce much larger fields reminiscent of traditional open fields.